A high-adventure experience includes several days of trekking in wilderness and other rugged, remote locations.

 National High Adventure Bases

-The Boy Scouts of America operates three national high-adventure bases that provide outdoor adventure opportunities for older Scouts and Venturers.
+The Boy Scouts of America operates four national high-adventure bases that provide outdoor adventure opportunities for older Scouts and Venturers and training opportunities for leaders.

 Florida Sea Base